jcowsert/jcowsert/README.md

 ### Hey there 👋

-I am Joey - a software engineer at MSTS who moonlights as a Javascript Instructor for the [Launchcode](https://www.launchcode.org/) LC101 program.
+I am Joey - a software engineer at Trevipay who moonlights as a Javascript Instructor for the [Launchcode](https://www.launchcode.org/) LC101 program.
 I am super passionate about showing that it doesn't take a degree to change your life and land a job in Tech!
 I enjoy learning new things, teaching those things to people we are interested, and implementing them in my day to day life.
 One of my aspirations is to speak at a conference on the pros and cons of hiring non typical developers!

 - 🌱 I’m currently learning [Flutter](https://flutter.dev/)
 - 💬 Ask me about my experience with the Global Game Jam